Lee-S/crypto-bdd/README.md

 docker run --rm -it --name bdd_instance -p 80:7000 localhost/bdd_image
 ```

-5. Navigate to the url http://127.0.0.1/  where you will see an html, and junit xml report of test results.
+You will see the tests run.

 ```
 collected 5 items